netfoundry/NetFoundry.github.io/policies/new-project-template/NF_EULA.md

 party beneficiary thereof.
 No other party shall be deemed to have received any third party beneficiary rights under this Agreement and, except as indicated above, no term of this Agreement will be construed to confer any such rights.

 **17.13.
-Contact Information.** Any questions, complaints or claims with respect to the Software may be addressed to NetFoundry at the following address:
-Attn: NetFoundry Support,provided through email at support@netfoundry.io, or by calling 1.855.284.2007.
+Contact Information.** Any questions, complaints or claims with respect to the Software may be addressed to NetFoundry at the following address: Attn: NetFoundry Support, 101 S Tryon Street, Suite 2700 Charlotte, North Carolina, USA 28280, provided through email at support@netfoundry.io, or by calling 1.855.284.2007.